OneAmerica retirement services president

 Sandy McCarthy 60, joined OneAmerica last year as president of retirement services, the Indianapolis-based company’s largest division, with more than 1 million participants.

 Retirement benefits are important, but the work sounds like it could be dry, full of data and worksheets.
 Is it?

 Actually, I think it’s pretty exciting.

 You know, one of the reasons I chose retirement benefits is that I’m excited about being able to make a difference in the lives of individuals.
 I think it’s exciting that we can help identify a plan design.

-But we can also help to develop creative websites, mobile applications, communications materials that are aligned with specific client needs, and really customize the content, the messaging, the onsite presentations to help exactly what you talked about up front, which is, how do I invest?
+But we can also help to develop creative websites, mobile applications, communications materials that are aligned with specific client needs, and really customize the content, the messaging, the onsite presentations to help with the question, how do I invest?